ashe540/BattleShip-java/README.md

 1) Using Eclipse:

-For Eclipse simply go to File --> Import , go to the "General" tab and choose: "Existing Projects into Workspace".
+For Eclipse simply go to `File --> Import`, go to the "General" tab and choose: "Existing Projects into Workspace".
 Hit NEXT and then, for the root directory option, after clicking Browse, choose the folder inside the zip file provided, called "BattleShip".
-After succesfully importing, simply run the BSThread.java or SetUp.java.
+After successfully importing, simply run the BSThread.java or SetUp.java.

 2) Running the executable JAR file